 Degree and higher apprentices study whilst they work.
-Apprentices are employed and receive a wage.
-Apprentices typically attend University part time- one day a week, for blocks of time or complete distance learning.
+Apprentices are employed and receive a wage, and typically attend University part time, one day a week, for blocks of time or study online.

 An apprentice’s professional competence is assessed at work.
 Degree apprenticeships can include qualifications such as undergraduate, postgraduate, professional qualifications or a professional assessment/license to practice.
 Apprenticeships include training and study which incorporates a recognised qualification such as a bachelor’s degree, foundation degree or master's programme.

 For the final stage, the apprentice will be entered for an End Point Assessment.
 A successful End Point Assessment means the apprenticeship will be complete.